What Is RapidAPI and Why Ludo Developers Use It

 Frequently Asked Questions

-A typical 4-player Ludo game with 50 moves per player generates approximately 180–250 API calls when using the REST-based Ludo Engine, and 100–150 events when using WebSocket APIs.
+A typical 4-player Ludo game with 50 moves per player generates approximately 180–250 API calls with REST-based packages and 100–150 events with WebSocket APIs.
 This includes room creation, player joins, each move, dice roll requests, and game termination.
+At $0.015/call, a single game costs $2.70–$3.75 in API fees.

-Skip RapidAPI's Hidden Costs — Use a Flat-Rate Ludo API
+Skip RapidAPI's Hidden Costs — Use Flat-Rate Ludo API

 LudoKingAPI offers predictable pricing, lower latency, and enterprise-grade reliability compared to RapidAPI Ludo packages.